FSTDT/fstdt/README.md

     # Start the webserver on http://localhost:4000/
     mix phx.server

-As an alternative, you might also like to use this mode:
+As an alternative, you might also like to run it with a REPL:

     iex -S phx.server # on UNIX-likes
     iex.bat --werl -S phx.server # in Windows Powershell